General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

+Contrastive learning might: \begin{itemize} \item Pull A and B together (both contain benzene ring + carboxylic acid) \item Push A and C apart (completely different structures and properties) \item Learn that aromatic compounds cluster separately from sugars \end{itemize} The model learns that structural similarity often correlates with chemical properties. \end{examplebox}

 \paragraph{Clustering-based Contrastive Learning} Clustering approaches leverage the idea that similarity often translates to closeness in the feature space.
 Methods like \modelname{DeepCluster} \autocite{caron2018deep} iteratively train a model.
 First, they group the generated features (internal representation) of a dataset into distinct sets using a common grouping algorithm, such as $k$-means clustering.
 Imagine you have a pile of diverse objects; $k$-means would help you sort them into a predefined number of piles based on their similarities, like color or shape.
-These assigned groups then act as \enquote{pseudo-labels}---temporary, automatically generated labels---to train the network.
+These assigned groups then act as temporary \enquote{pseudo-labels} to train the network.
 The supervised training step implicitly contrasts samples from different clusters.
 The clustering and training steps alternate.
 Take a dataset of molecular fingerprints as an example.
-A model can be trained to predict the clustering pattern of this fingerprint data, distinguishing between conformer types or perturbed structures.
+A model can be trained to predict the clustering pattern of this fingerprint data, distinguishing between functional group types or structures.
 Thus, the model learns representations that group chemically or structurally similar fingerprints.